Scrappy Moore (American football)

-Andrew Cecil "Scrappy" Moore Jr. (September 25, 1902 – May 31, 1971) was an American football player and coach and college athletics administrator.
-He served as the head football coach at the University of Chattanooga, now the University of Tennessee at Chattanooga, from 1931 to 1967, compiling a record of 170–148–14.
+Andrew Cecil "Scrappy" Moore Sr. (September 25, 1902 – May 31, 1971) was an American college football player and coach and athletics administrator.
+He served as the head football coach at the University of Chattanooga—now known as the University of Tennessee at Chattanooga—from 1931 to 1967, compiling a record of 171–148–13.
 He had the longest tenure and the most successful record of any coach at Chattanooga.
 Moore played football as a quarterback at the University of Georgia.
 Moore's nickname "Scrappy" is currently used as the name of the mascot of UTC.
 He was inducted into the College Football Hall of Fame as a coach in 1980.

 Moore died on May 31, 1971, in Chattanooga, Tennessee.